Getting Started with Hosted Authentication

 🚨 Critical: Never put '/api' in publicPaths!

 If you add '/api' to publicPaths, token refresh will be skipped for ALL your API routes, causing 401 errors when tokens expire.
-Only '/api/auth' should be public (for NextAuth internal routes).
+Only '/api/auth' should be public.

 Multi-App Cookie Isolation (Optional)